Inspiration xpd, Inspiration evp or Inspiration evo?

 By following a few basic ‘rules’ and sticking to certain guidelines, CO2 breakthrough can be avoided, but many divers feel more comfortable and secure with this type of sensor in place.
-AP Diving offer an optional CO2 Sensor which is an ‘active warning device’ designed to alert the diver when the CO2 content of the breathing loop is approaching a dangerous level.
-This could be due to depletion of the CO2 absorbent canister or incorrect assembly resulting in CO2bypass of the canister.
+The AP Diving CO2 Sensor is an ‘active warning device’ designed to alert the diver when the CO2 content of the breathing loop is approaching a dangerous level.
+This could be due to depletion of the CO2 absorbent canister or incorrect assembly resulting in CO2 bypass of the canister.

 Can your CCR be upgraded for Technical Trimix Diving?

 Not all CCR divers are interested in technical diving, but if you one day decide to go down this route, ask yourself… will I have to sell my unit and start again with a new rebreather?
 If you choose an AP Inspiration Rebreather you won’t have to - because all 3 Inspiration models can be configured and upgraded to suit all levels Rec to Tec.

 Does it have a real-time Nitrox / Trimix computer designed and manufactured by the same people who built the CCR?

 It should.
 Some CCRs use controllers and computers from third-party suppliers.
 This may suit some risk models and manufacturing philosophies, but not ours.
 The more you mix and match, the more likely you could face compatibility issues, glitches, or worse – not something you want to be worrying about as you fly under a wreck at 80m!